CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/excavator.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

-:::::::::: details ABSTRACT mods.immersiveengineering.excavator.recipeBuilder() {open}
+:::::::::: details mods.immersiveengineering.excavator.recipeBuilder() {open id="abstract"}
 - `float`.
 Sets the chance that a given mining attempt with output nothing instead of an ore.
 Requires greater than or equal to 0 and less than or equal to 1.
 (Default `0.0f`).

     ```groovy:no-line-numbers